-Enter employer contributions made to a SEP (including salary deferrals under a SARSEP) during 2000 including contributions made in 2000 for 1999, but not including contributions made in 2001 for 2000.
+Enter employer contributions made to a SEP IRA (including salary deferrals under a SARSEP) during 2001 including contributions made in 2001 for 2000, but not including contributions made in 2002 for 2001.
 Do not enter employee contributions to an IRA under a SEP plan.
 Report any employee contributions to an IRA under a SEP plan in box 1.
-Also include in box 7 SEP contributions made by a self-employed person to his or her own account.
+Also include in box 8 SEP contributions made by a self-employed person to his or her own account.